More sophisticated piecewise revealing

 This optional start argument exists for all functions displayed on this page.

 #one-by-one is especially useful for arbitrary contents that you want to display in that manner.
-Sometimes, it produces a bit too much syntactical noise again with all the brackets between content, though.
-That is especially true if each piece fits into a single line, as for example for a simple bullet list.
+Sometimes, it produces a bit too much syntactical noise with all the brackets between content, though.
+That is especially true for lists, enums, and term lists.
 Instead of

 #one-by-one[